JeyDotC/Hirudo/README.md

 * *src/*: Here goes your applications.
 In this place you will put your fantastic application code; for more information please look at the *README.md* file inside.

-* *config.json* This file holds your applicacion's configuration.
-It can hold a JSON object with whatever you want, it will be accesible via the config object from the ModulesContext class.
-    * If you open it you will find the next basic contents:

-        {
-            "businessRoot": "src",
-            "debug": true,
-            "onModuleNotFound": "SampleApp::FrontPage::index",
-            "onError": "SampleApp::ErrorPage::index"
-        }

     * This is the most basic configuration object and has the next propeties:
         * "businessRoot": the root to your applications.